Sand, Bath Sand & Sandboxes for Gerbils

 sandboxes for gerbils

-Which sand is suitable for Gerbils?
+Which sand is suitable for a gerbil sandbox?

 What is the difference between digging sand, play sand and bath sand for Gerbils?